Systems Innovation & Change

 Meanwhile the Centre was in its second year as lead and fiduciary partner (with Stockholm Resilience Centre, University of Victoria and Waterloo Institute for Social Innovation and Resilience) on a global fellowship programme funded by Rockefeller Foundation.
 This content dove-tailed with the systems entrepreneurship research and the idea was born to build curriculum for a new Bertha Centre course delivered in partnership with Executive Education.
 This course was called Leading Social Entrepreneurship.

-With each iteration the course convenors - without changing its learning outcomes - refined and fine-tuned the delivery of the course, and recognising that the fundamental take-away to be systems change and systems entrepreneurship, changed the name to its ultimate form: Systems Change and Social Impact.
+With each iteration the course convenors - without changing its learning outcomes - refined and fine-tuned the delivery of the course, and recognising that the fundamental take-away to be systems change and systems entrepreneurship, changed the name Systems Change and Social Impact.

 The systems change and social impact executive education course draws on frameworks, tools and theories from disciplines ranging from complexity, sustainability, organisational development, political science and more.
 These assist people to understand their systems-of-interest and intervene towards more generative system dynamics.